New Hampshire Route 11: Gilford to Rochester

-After splitting from US 3, NH 11 intersects with two of its "child" routes, NH 11C and NH 11B, as it heads towards Lake Winnipesaukee.
+After splitting from US 3, NH 11 intersects with NH 11C and NH 11B as it heads towards Lake Winnipesaukee.
 The highway turns southeast along the southern end of the lake and crosses into the town of Alton.
 NH 11 intersects the eastern terminus of NH 11A before continuing south along the west side of Alton Bay.
 This section of the highway has views of the bay and of Lake Winnipesaukee as a whole.
-NH 11D provides local residential access along this semi-limited access section.
+Route 11D (formerly NH 11D) provides local residential access along this semi-limited access section.
 NH 11 descends into Alton village and intersects with NH 28A, which runs up the eastern side of the bay.
-NH 11 and NH 28A are cosigned through the downtown area, passing the eastern terminus of NH 140 before meeting NH 28 at a large roundabout, where NH 28A ends.
+NH 11 and NH 28A overlap through the downtown area (although NH 28A is only signed in the northbound/westbound direction), passing the eastern terminus of NH 140 before meeting NH 28 at a large roundabout, where NH 28A ends.
 NH 11 continues southeast through New Durham without any major intersections before continuing into Farmington.
 NH 11 bypasses downtown Farmington to the southwest, with NH 75 and NH 153 providing local access.
 The highway continues southeast and crosses into the city of Rochester.
 NH 11 as a standalone route ends at its interchange with the Spaulding Turnpike (NH 16) and US 202, where it leaves its surface alignment and joins the Turnpike at exit 15.
 NH 11 exits the Turnpike at exit 16 with US 202 after less than 1/4 mi and interchanges with NH 125, which provides local access to downtown Rochester.
 US 202 and NH 11 continue through the district of East Rochester before crossing the Salmon Falls River into Lebanon, Maine.
-US 202 continues across the border while NH 11 becomes Maine State Route 11, which is signed as a north-south highway.
+US 202 continues across the border while NH 11 becomes Maine State Route 11 and changes cardinal directions to north-south.